vhx/community-api-documentation/tos.md

 ## 18. Choice of Law; Location for Resolving Disputes.

 The Terms of Service and the relationship between you and VHX shall be governed by the laws of the State of California without regard to its conflict of law provisions.
-You and VHX irrevocably consent to the exclusive jurisdiction and venue of the state or federal courts in Los Angeles County, California, USA for all disputes arising out of or relating to this Agreement.
+You and VHX irrevocably consent to the exclusive jurisdiction and venue of the state or federal courts in New York, New York, USA for all disputes arising out of or relating to this Agreement.

 ## 19. Entire Agreement